AlCalzone/estrella/README.md

+This is the same as

 <img src="misc/estrella-logo.png" width="320" align="center">

+but with `esbuild` as a peer dependency.

+---

 Estrella is a lightweight and versatile build tool based on the fantastic [esbuild](https://github.com/evanw/esbuild) TypeScript and JavaScript compiler.